 Prevention and Education

 Raising public awareness of the hazards associated with pink oxycodone is an important step in preventing its misuse.
-By providing people with information on how to take medications safely, education plays a crucial role in reducing the impacts of the opioid epidemic as a whole.
-Communities and healthcare professionals can work together on this by supporting educational tools, raising awareness and encouraging ethical prescribing practices.
+By providing people with information on how to take pain medications safely, education plays a crucial role in reducing the impacts of the opioid epidemic as a whole.
+Communities and healthcare professionals can work together on this by supporting educational tools, raising awareness and encouraging ethical prescribing and substance use practices.

 Conclusion